itxchy/blog.matttrifilo.com/_unpublished/vote-post.md

 Making Webpack 2 builds for [production](https://webpack.js.org/guides/production-build/) can be as easy as running `webpack -p`.

-That one flag will minify your JavaScript with Webpack's `UglifyJsPlugin`, set all of your loaders' minimize option to `true`, and set the Node environment variable to `true` so your code's production optimizations can take effect.
+That one flag will minify all of your JavaScript with Webpack's `UglifyJsPlugin`, set all of your loaders' minimize option to `true`, and set the Node environment variable to 'production', allowing your code's production optimizations can take effect.
+This is important for React as it has a lot of production optimizations.

-That's very handy for many situations but for Vote, I wanted to gzip my JavaScript to shrink the bundles even furthur.
+The `webpack -p` command is very handy for many situations, but for Vote, I wanted to gzip my JavaScript to shrink the bundles even further.
 That required a bit of config.

 A quick way to cleanly create a production config file for webpack is to use `webpack-merge`.
-This allows you to combine a separate config file with your main config file to limit code duplication, keep your config files clean and easy to extend.
-To keep things simple, I decided to simply add a `webpack.prod.js` file for production builds, and use my `webpack.config.js` file for development builds.
+This allows you to combine a separate config file with your main `webpack.config.js` file to limit code duplication and keep your config files clean and easy to extend.
+To keep things simple, I decided to simply add a `webpack.prod.js` file for production builds, and use my `webpack.config.js` file alone for development builds.

 to install:
 ```